 Still to this day the US government keeps us from having the true sovereignty we fight for.
 We have had to try to completely rebuild our world, but with the control they still have over our resources, our land, and our water, they keep us from being able to.
 The management of the dams the US government created has caused a host of ecological problems, the most striking of which is the 90% decline in the endemic salmon population.
 The government continues to exploit the lifeblood of our culture – the river – and deny us the sovereignty we need to care for its health.
 So as of today, the biggest barrier to our sovereignty is still having the US government maintain ownership of the river.
 But by our wisdom, they can’t own it, no one can.
 The river is its own being.

-Native American Heritage Month is a time for everyone to recognize tribal peoples.
-The best way for non-Native people to celebrate this month is to educate yourself about Native people by reading Native authors like Joy Harjo or Tommy Orange or watching movies created by Native people.
-You can also learn about the land you live on, the environment, and the indigenous peoples who inhabited and cared for the land for thousands of years.
+Now is the time for everyone to recognize tribal peoples and communities.
+The best way for non-Native people to acknowledge Native people and culture is to educate yourself about Native people by reading Native authors like Joy Harjo or Tommy Orange or watching movies created by Native people.
+You can also learn about the land you live on, the environment, and the Indigenous peoples who inhabited and cared for the land for thousands of years.
 Our ancestors took care of the land and kept it safe and healthy for us.
 Now today, tribal people are still here and we are still trying to take care of it for this generation and the generations to come.